1992

 (with friendly permission of © Recoil / Alan Wilder)

-Within the later years some biographers and journalists tried
+Within the later years some biographers and journalists tried to represent the

-conclusion about who had influenced whom.
+the lines you come to another conclusion about who had influenced whom.

-David: "I mean, my wife's American, and you know, she's really
+Dave: "I mean, my wife's American, and you know, she's really

 aggressive, and I've definitely picked up on that.
 And most of the time